 - From a Hittite verb that means to meditate.

 - From (1) the noun סוס (sus), swift one or horse, and (2) the verb ראה (ra'a), to see.

 🔼The name Sisera in the Bible

 Sisera is the commander of the army of Jabin, the king of Canaan who attacks Israel (Judges 4:2).
 Judge Deborah and general Barak mount a highly successful counter attack, but Sisera himself dies at the hand of a lady named Jael.

 BDB Theological Dictionary suggests that the extension -sira is common for Hittite names but gives no meaning.
-Fuerst's Hebrew & Chaldee lexicon to the Old Testament draws towards a foreign word meaning meditator and NOBSE Study Bible Name List reads Meditation as well.
+Fuerst's Hebrew & Chaldee lexicon to the Old Testament draws towards a foreign word meaning meditator (someone who meditates) and NOBSE Study Bible Name List reads Meditation as well.

-To a Hebrew audience, however, the first part of the name Sisera may have reminded of the word סיס (sis), meaning swallow or horse (Note that some later versions of Jeremiah 8:7 use the form סיס (sis)):
+To a Hebrew audience, however, the first part of the name Sisera may have reminded of the word סוס (sus), meaning swallow or horse (note that some later versions of Jeremiah 8:7 indeed use the form סיס, sis for סוס, sus):

 The -ra part of the name may have sounded as if it came from the verb ראה (ra'a), meaning to see or look:

-The original meaning of the name Sisera may have been Mediation, but to a Hebrew audience the name Sisera may have sounded as something like Keen And Swift or Hawk-Eye.
+The original meaning of the name Sisera may have been Meditation, but to a Hebrew audience the name Sisera may have sounded as something like Keen And Swift or See The Horse.